pingone-davinci/documentation/docs/whatsapp-business/README.md

 6. In the _**From Phone Number ID**_ enter the phone number ID of the device sending the message
 7. Click on the _**Message Type**_ dropdown menu and select the desired message template type
    - In this case the type would be _**Text messsage template**_
-8. In the next text field labeled _**Text Message Template Name**_ copy and paste the message template name you created in the Facebook WhatsApp Developer Dashboard.
+8. In the next text field labeled _**Text Message Template Name**_ copy and paste the pre-approved message template name you created in the WhatsApp Facebook Developer Dashboard.
 9. Now fill out the variables you except in the template
    - _**Variable Name**_ = arbitrary user-created, camel-Case name of your variable
       - Example: customerName